BenWassa/Portfolio/test1/README.md

 ## Current Status

 The project is fully set up with dependencies installed and CSS built.
-You can immediately open `index.html` to view the portfolio.
+You can immediately open `index.html` in your web browser (double-click the file or use a local server).

+**Note:** If using VS Code live preview, the CSS may not load due to path restrictions.
+Open the file directly in your browser for proper styling.

 ## Development